PixiBixi/nginx-ensite/README.md

 # nginx-ensite

-Ce script à pour but de faire un equivalent à a2ensite de nginx.
+Ce script a pour but de faire un equivalent à a2ensite de nginx.

 ## Utilisation